snotskie/ttrpg/md/index.md

 - **Limited Actions:** The GM may limit the actions you may choose from in certain situations, and some actions may only be taken if your position roll used certain Stats.
 - **Position Rolls:** Some actions use your position roll to perform Checks or Attacks, and some ignore it.
 When a position roll is ignored, it's as though it never happened, though any resources spent on it remain spent, such as Blessings for Helping and Sparking.
-- **Hard and Complex Checks:** If an action requires multiple rolls, use your position roll for one of them, then perform the rest.
+- **Actions with Hard or Complex Checks:** If an action requires multiple rolls, use your position roll for one of them, then perform the rest.
 - **Special Actions:** Some actions have the `Special Action` tag.
 Special actions cannot be performed during your turn.
 Instead, at the end of the round after all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, with the GM resolving ties.
 - **Effects as Normal:** You may also activate effects from your items, specializations, and so on as normal, whenever would be most appropriate during, before, or after your turn.